TritonDataCenter/sdc-papi/docs/index.md

 An arbitrary string that can be used by operators for billing purposes.
 This is an opaque string, where no special meaning is enforced by SDC.

+## Package: brand

+This optional parameter ties a package to a specific zone brand.
+The brand is what's used to determine which type of virtualization to use for the instance.
+Most commonly this should be set to one of: 'bhyve' or 'kvm' when a datacenter supports both types of virtualization and a package is being used for one or the other.

+The value must be one of: 'bhyve', 'joyent', 'joyent-minimal', 'kvm', 'lx'.

+    "brand": "kvm"

 ## Package: common_name